 Reno Nevada, USA Travel Guide

-Historically, Reno's dining reflected its casino town identity: expansive buffets, steak and prime rib dinners, and quick, affordable eats for gamblers.
+Historically, Reno's dining reflected its casino town identity: expansive buffets, steak and prime rib dinners, and fast, affordable eats for gamblers.
 A significant Basque heritage in the region has left its mark, contributing to an unique culinary niche.

 Downtown/Casino Corridor: Classic casino steakhouses, buffets, independent Riverwalk eateries.
 MidTown District: Independent, chef-driven restaurants, unique cafes.
 South Reno: Mainly chain restaurants.